-The Lower Trent Source Protection Area includes the area under the jurisdiction of the Lower Trent Region Conservation Authority (2070 km2) and the area outside of Conservation Authority jurisdiction between the Lower Trent, Otonabee, and Crowe Valley watersheds (45 km2).
+- The Lower Trent Source Protection Area includes the area under the jurisdiction of the Lower Trent Region Conservation Authority (2070 km) and the area outside of Conservation Authority jurisdiction between the Lower Trent, Otonabee, and Crowe Valley watersheds (45 km).
 The Lower Trent Source Protection Area is bordered on the south by Lake Ontario and the Bay of Quinte.
 Rice Lake forms the northwestern boundary of the region.
-Several tributary streams including Cold, Rawdon, Salt, Squires (Hoards), Percy, Burnley (Mill), Trout, and Mayhew Creeks empty into the Trent River.
-Shelter Valley, Barnum House, Lakeport/Colborne and Butler Creeks empty into Lake Ontario while DND and Meyers Creeks empty into the Bay of Quinte.

 There are nine municipalities located within or partially within the Lower Trent Source Protection Area.
-The total population of these municipalities is 112,469 (Statistics Canada, 2021) and more than 88,000 of them are located within the source protection area boundary.

-About 60% of the source protection area population (over 48,400 people) in the Lower Trent Source Protection Area obtains their drinking water from 10 municipal residential drinking water systems.

-There are six existing municipal residential surface water supply systems in the source protection area that serve about 36,600 people in the communities of Bayside, Campbellford, Frankford, Hastings, Trenton and Warkworth.

-There are four existing municipal residential groundwater supply systems in the source protection area that obtain their water from groundwater sources.
-These systems serve about 11,800 people in the communities of Brighton, Colborne, Grafton and Stirling.
+The total population of these municipalities is 112,469 (Statistics Canada, 2021) and more than 88,000 of them are located within the source protection area boundary. - About 60% of the source protection area population (over 48,400 people) in the Lower Trent Source Protection Area obtains their drinking water from 10 municipal residential drinking water systems. - There are six existing municipal residential surface water supply systems in the source protection area that serve about 36,600 people in the communities of Bayside, Campbellford, Frankford, Hastings, Trenton and Warkworth. - There are four existing municipal residential groundwater supply systems in the source protection area that obtain their water from groundwater sources.
+These systems serve about 11,800 people in the communities of Brighton, Colborne, Grafton and Stirling. - The Alderville First Nation, located south of Rice Lake, is the only First Nation in the Lower Trent Source Protection Area.

-It LOWER TRENT

-The Alderville First Nation, located south of Rice Lake, is the only First Nation in the Lower Trent Source Protection Area.
 The reserve has a population of approximately 575 and a population density of 50 people/km with most residents of Alderville First Nation being serviced by private wells.

-LOCATION OF MUNICIPAL WELLS AND INTAKES SUBJECT TO THE

-CLEAN WATER ACT
+LOCATION OF MUNICIPAL WELLS AND INTAKES SUBJECT TO THE CLEAN WATER ACT